-This tutorial covers how to serve a static website from a DreamObjects bucket, and doesn’t cover how to create the files for the static website itself.
+This tutorial covers how to serve a static website from a DreamObjects bucket, but doesn’t cover how to create the files for the static website itself.

 Make sure you have a working installation of S3cmd (version 1.6 or greater) before proceeding.

 Creating the bucket

-The name of the bucket must be the same name of the DNS entry.
+The name of the bucket must be the same name of the DNS entry for the website.
 For example, if your website is www.example.com, name the bucket www.example.com:

 [[email protected]]$ s3cmd mb s3://www.example.com Bucket 's3://www.example.com/' created

 Creating the website for the bucket

 Once the bucket is created, use s3cmd to configure the bucket as a website.
 The option ws-create takes many arguments, but for this example the default index page is configured: